-- (a) General Membership Meetings shall normally be held once a month throughout the year, with the exception of June and July of each year; in bargaining years, general membership meetings shall be held on a monthly basis throughout the year.
+- (a) General Membership Meetings shall normally be held once a month throughout the year, with the exception of June and July of each year; in bargaining years, General Membership Meetings shall be held on a monthly basis throughout the year.
 General Membership Meetings shall not exceed 3 hours.
 Meetings can be extended by a 2/3 majority vote.

-- (b) The order of business at regular membership meetings is as follows:
+- (b) The order of business at regular General Membership Meetings is as follows:

 - 1. Roll call of officers

 - 2. Reading of the Equality Statement

 - 3. Voting on new members and initiation

 - 4. Reading and approval of minutes of previous meeting

 - 5. Matters arising

-- 6. Treasurer's report and approving expenditures
+- 6. Secretary-Treasurer's report and approving expenditures

 - 7. Correspondence

 - 8. Executive Committee report(s)

-- 9. Reports of committees and delegates
+- 9. Reports of Committees and Delegates

 - 10. Nominations, Elections, or Oath of Office

 - 11. Unfinished business

 - 12. New business

 - 13. Good of the Union

 - 14. Adjournment

-- (c) Notice of membership meetings shall be posted on the union website, all union notice boards and listservs at the university at least seven (7) days in advance of the meeting, and shall set out the agenda of the meeting.
+- (c) Notice of General Membership Meetings shall be posted on the Local Union website, all union notice boards and listservs at the university at least seven (7) days in advance of the meeting, and shall set out the agenda of the meeting.